Top phone2xnew 01305 785481 Top email2xnew Email us Top search2xnew Basket Login

 Owners are required to provide the name of an agent to look after their boat when they are not available.
 Agents should have keys be familiar with the boat and should not be a partner or spouse of owner as you are likely to be away together.
 The club reserves the right to move a boat from a mooring if necessary.
 Any cost will be paid by the owner.

-Last updated 17:13 on 20 August 2024
+Last updated 17:39 on 4 November 2024

 © 2024 Weymouth Sailing Club powered by Sailing Club Manager